gabdzo/backstage-microservice-template/docs/adrs/0001-use-backstage-as-developer-portal.md

+---
+parent: Architectural Decisions
+nav_order: 1
+---
-# 1. Use Backstage as Developer Portal
+# Use Backstage as Developer Portal

-* Status: accepted
-* Deciders: Platform Engineering Team
-* Date: 2024-03-20
-* Technical Story: Need for a centralized developer portal platform

 ## Context and Problem Statement

 How can we provide a unified developer experience with service catalog, documentation, and tooling integration capabilities?
-We need a solution that supports our microservices architecture and enables efficient developer workflows.

-## Decision Drivers

-* Need for centralized service catalog
-* Documentation-as-code requirements
-* Tool integration capabilities
-* Developer experience
-* Extensibility and customization options
+How can we ensure efficient developer workflows in our microservices architecture?

 ## Considered Options